Sirone

 Sirone (Brianzöö: Sirònn) is a comune (municipality) in the Province of Lecco in the Italian region Lombardy, located about 35 km northeast of Milan and about 11 km southwest of Lecco.
 As of 31 December 2004, it had a population of 2,270 and an area of 3.2 km2.

-The municipality of Sirone contains the frazione (subdivision) San Benedetto.
+The municipality of Sirone contains the frazione of San Benedetto.

 Sirone borders the following municipalities: Barzago, Dolzago, Garbagnate Monastero, Molteno, Oggiono.